-Some people brag about their power to do wicked things, either because they have access to some demonic power or they abuse their offices to oppress or exploit others.
+Some people brag about their power to do wicked things, either because they have acquired some demonic power or because they abuse their offices to oppress or exploit others.
 This is foolishness.
 They are not immortal.
 Where are the dictators of the past?
 Where are the wicked people of yesterday?
 Stop bragging!
-“If you have been a fool by being proud or plotting evil, don’t brag about it — cover your mouth with your hand in shame” (Proverbs 30:32 New Living Translation).
+“If you have been a fool by being proud or plotting evil, don’t brag about it-cover your mouth with your hand in shame” (Proverbs 30:32 The Living Bible).

 Phone No: +2348155744752, +2348033113523